Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 *"Warhorse, report to the bridge.
 Warhorse to the bridge."*

-Well…okay.
+Well... okay.
 He peeled himself off the deck, skin sorta sticking to the surface from having zonked out so completely, which suggested he’d actually been asleep a while.
 He bounced a bit before remembering his manners about flooring, and prowled his way back up the hallway.

 Oh, and he pulled his shirt on, too.
-He never slept very well if he was wearing anything…
+He never slept very well if he was wearing anything...

 The ship was busy.
 First Fang were finding places to be, drones were zipping around.
 He squeezed past a Kwmbwrw engineer at one point, who acknowledged him with a grunt while elbow-deep in an access panel.